60 predictions for the 60-game MLB season | Sports-Games

 --Right-hander Jake Odorizzi will turn in his best season yet, albeit with a small sample size of 12 or so starts, before he hits free agency in the offseason.
 NEW YORK YANKEES

---Catcher Gary Sanchez leads the league in home runs for the short season, going on a tear reminiscent of his 2016 rookie season. --After a slow start, prized right-hander Gerrit Cole turns it on down the stretch to lead the Yankees to a World Series title.
+--Catcher Gary Sanchez leads the league in home runs for the short season, going on a tear reminiscent of his 2016 rookie season. --After a slow start, prized right-hander Gerrit Cole turns it on down the stretch to lead the Yankees to the World Series against the Dodgers.

 OAKLAND ATHLETICS --The Athletics' bright young staff has brought comparisons to the days when Tim Hudson, Mark Mulder and Barry Zito were starting their big-league careers.
 Frankie Montas, Sean Manaea, A.J.
 Puk and Jesus Luzardo could help Oakland end its postseason misery.